Ahmad Abu Al-Soud

 Ahmad Abu Al-Soud (احمد ابو السعود; born 5 July 1995) is a Jordanian artistic gymnast.
 He became the first gymnast from Jordan to medal at the World Artistic Gymnastics Championships when he won the silver medal on pommel horse at the 2022 World Championships.
+He then won the bronze medal on the pommel horse at the 2023 World Championships.
+He is also the 2019 and 2022 Asian champion on the pommel horse.
+He represented Jordan at the 2024 Summer Olympics, the first gymnast from Jordan to do so.

 Career

-Abu Al Soud began gymnastics when he was four years old.
+Abu Al-Soud began gymnastics when he was four years old.
+He considered retiring in 2015, but his coach encouraged him to continue.